ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 The Relying Party (co-located with the gateway) then treats the Evidence as opaque and sends it to the Verifier.
 Once the Verifier sends back the Attestation Result, the Relying Party can be assured on the version of the firmware that the device is running.

+# Open discussion: remote attestation over EDHOC/ over OSCORE

+TBD

 # Acknowledgments
 {:numbered="false"}

-The author would like to thank Thomas Fossati, Goran Selander, and Malisa Vucinic for the provided feedback.
+The author would like to thank Thomas Fossati, Goran Selander, Malisa Vucinic, Ionut Mihalcea, Muhammad Usama Sardar and Michael Richardson for the provided feedback.